 - Research shows that trying to cut back on the amount of food that you’re eating will not work.
 Instead, you should focus on choosing foods that are lower in calories and high in nutrients so that you can eat the same volume of food as you’re used to and still lose weight.

 - Unprocessed carbohydrates that are high in resistant starch boost satiety hormones (hormones that make you feel full and satisfied).
 Try lentils, oats, or sweet potatoes.

 - Adequate sleep is vital for the production of sufficient amounts of ghrelin, and a lack of sleep will have adverse effects on both insulin and leptin levels, as well.
-Both fatigue and stress also trigger the release of cortisol, which is a potent appetite stimulant.
+Both fatigue and stress also trigger the release of cortisol, which is another potent appetite stimulant.